A Guide To Choosing Your Wedding Rings

 Did you know the wearing of wedding rings on the third finger of the left hand dates back to the 17th Century BC?
 Ancient Egyptians believed that this finger contained the “vena amoris”, the vein of love that runs directly to the heart.
 By placing a continuous band of precious metal on this finger, it was thought that you ensured your everlasting love.

-What options are there for matching wedding rings?
+What options are there for matching wedding bands?

 There are many options for matching rings but it’s not uncommon for the bride and groom to have totally different designs.
 However, they are a symbol of your love and the relationship they represent, so why not put some special thought into their design.
 We can show you some examples where the design elements from the brides ring are used in a more simplistic way for the grooms ring, each design is different but they both have the same symbolic connection.